 Latterly Leona has specialised in family law and she has a particular expertise in children law.
 She has represented both parents and children in care proceedings.
 Families involved in care proceedings often have multiple problems, in areas such as housing, debt and substance misuse, where BHT offers such essential help.
 Leona has business experience having been a partner in a firm of solicitors and also run her own practice.

-Chair of BHT’s Audit, Risk and Governance Committee
+Chair of the Operations and Personnel Committee